2. Whole team approach to offering patients a low-carbon inhaler device

-Remember, if you’re needing your blue inhaler 3 or more times per week, this means your asthma treatment could be improved and you should book an asthma review as soon as possible.
+Remember, if you’re needing your reliever (blue) inhaler 3 or more times per week, this means your asthma may bot be well controlled and you should book an asthma review as soon as possible.

 We hope you are getting on well with your new inhaler.
 If there are any issues, please book a review.
-Remember, if you’re needing your blue inhaler three or more times per week, this means your asthma treatment could be improved and you should book an asthma review as soon as possible.
+Remember, if you’re needing your blue inhaler three or more times per week, this means your asthma may not be well controlled and you should book an asthma review as soon as possible.

-As part of our practice commitment to provide excellent care and protect our planet, we are offering patients the opportunity to change their inhaler to a more environmentally friendly device.
+As part of our practice commitment to provide excellent care and protect our planet, we are offering patients a choice of inhaler device.

 Which of my inhalers does this affect?

 We have options for both your reliever (blue) and preventer (brown, pink or other) inhalers, and we can talk about changing one or both of them.

 Most people with asthma currently use metered dose inhalers.
 These inhalers are also known as aerosol spray inhalers or ‘puffers.’
 They contain medicine in a propellant gas which is delivered when you press down on the canister.
 The alternative to metered dose inhalers are called dry powder inhalers.
 These contain medicine in a fine powder which is delivered into your aiways when you take a quick and deep breath in.
 Most people can use a dry powder inhaler effectively.
 Some people such as children under 12, the elderly or those with severe asthma, may not be able to use them.

 Why would I want to change my inhaler device?